-Meacham telegraphs the Secretary of Interior that the mission to the Modocs is a failure.
+Interior that the mission to the Modocs is a failure.

-In the Senate, Newman was re-ap-In the Senate, Newman was re-appointed Chaplain.
-Spencer was sworn in as Senator for Alabama.
-West pre-sented the credentials of Car Mamilian.
-Bacon active and stiff-shoulders sented the credentials of Gen. McMillan, elected Senator from Louisiana by the McEnery Legislature, which were ordered printed.
+In the Senate, Newman was re-ap pointed Chaplain.
+Spencer was sworn in as Senator for Alabama. sented the credentials of Gen. McMillan, elected Senator from Louisiana by the McEnery Legislature, which were ordered printed.